yeze322/botframework-sdk/Orchestrator/docs/BFOrchestratorInteractive.md

 # Interactive

-Orchestrator CLI has an "interactive" command which enables a user to dynamically interact with an Orchestrator base language model (see examples in [Start an interactive session without a training set](#start-an-interactive-session-without-a-training-set)) and improve the accuracy of an existing language model (see examples in [Start an interactive session with a training set](#start-an-interactive-session-with-a-training-set)) through some CLI commandlets.
+[BF Orchestrator CLI][1] has an "interactive" command which enables a user to dynamically interact with an Orchestrator base language model (see examples in [Start an interactive session without a training set](#start-an-interactive-session-without-a-training-set)) and improve the accuracy of an existing language model (see examples in [Start an interactive session with a training set](#start-an-interactive-session-with-a-training-set)) through some CLI commandlets.